 And fuck, Harry thought.
 He was absolutely stunning.

 Unlike before, his white blond hair wasn't slicked back.
 Instead it fell nicely over his forehead, bringing out the color of his stormy grey eyes.
-His face lost all the rough edges from back at school, replaced by patrician features .
+His face has all but lost all the rough edges from back at school, replaced by smooth patrician features.
 His high cheekbones were tinged with pink because of the cold.
-Harry had grown a lot since the war so he and Malfoy were about the same height, with Malfoy taller by a centimeter.
-He was wearing Muggle clothes, the black knit sweater and fitted Muggle jeans hugging his lean and slender frame.
+Harry has grown a lot since the war so he and Malfoy were about the same height.
+He was wearing Muggle clothes, the too-large black knit sweater and fitted Muggle jeans hugging his lean and slender frame.
 Heck, he was even wearing Muggle trainers!
 The only thing that made Harry believe this was Malfoy instead of a similar-looking Muggle was the Slytherin scarf that he wore.

 He was pale, pointy, and - fucking hell - pretty.